TBD54566975/incubation-tblend/README.md

-# tbLEND-js
+# tbLEND-service

-This package aims to provide tools to make it easy to interact with the tbLEND protocol
+This package aims to provide a service to make it easy to participate in the tbLEND protocol.
+This project is heavily based on [DWN-Proxy](https://github.com/TBD54566975/dwn-proxy-js), with convenience methods for Verifiable Credentials and Verifiable Presentations.

 ## Introduction